Please contact the Ethics Institute via–email or 603-646-1263 for more information about any of these events.

 Gautham Suresh, MD, MS (Activity Co-Director) – Staff Physician, Neonatology; Associate Professor of Pediatrics, Geisel School of Medicine; Bioethics Committee

-- 4 Professor Anthony Appiah of Princeton University and New York University, on Civil Dialogue and "Sidling up to Difference," Time: 4:30 Location: Moore Hall
+4 Professor Anthony Appiah of Princeton University and New York University, on Civil Dialogue and "Sidling up to Difference," For more information visit the Tucker Foundation website.

-- 24 – Phillips Family Award in Ethics Essay Contest – Award presented annually to an undergraduate student for work in applied and professional ethics.
+24 Phillips Family Award in Ethics Essay Contest – Award presented annually to an undergraduate student for work in applied and professional ethics.
 Papers may be in specific areas, such as medical or legal ethics, or in the broader arena of ethics applied to public life.
-Eligible papers must be written within the calendar year (S12-S13).
-Deadline for Submission: May 24, 2013 – $250 Prize
+Eligible papers must be written within the calendar year (S13–S14).
+Deadline for submission: May 23, 2014 – $250 Prize

-- 4 – 19th Annual Pediatric Ethics Conference, Location: Dartmouth-Hitchcock Medical Center, Auditorium E, 8:00 am.
+4 19th Annual Pediatric Ethics Conference, Location: Dartmouth-Hitchcock Medical Center, Auditorium E, 8:00 am.
+Pediatric Grand Rounds: